 PHILOSOPHY 1030-Introduction to Philosophy

 (aka "CoPhilosophy," in Oliver's sections.
-We take a peripatetic approach, wear comfortable shoes.)
+We take a peripatetic* approach when we can, wear comfortable shoes.)

-OFFICE HOURS: TTh 11-1 & by appt., James Union Building (JUB) 300.
-NOTE: On "nice" days office hours may be outside, in front of JUB, the library, or another designated location... so if I'm not in the office, look for a note on the door directing you to my whereabouts.
+OFFICE HOURS (Fall '19): M-Th 4-5 and by appointment, James Union Building (JUB) 300.
+NOTE: On nice days office hours may be outside; on other days they may be at a designated alternative location; check my office door for details.
 FYI: I reply to email mainly during office hours, but not at all on weekends.
 Best way to insure a prompt reply to any query: call or come in during office hours or designated appointment time.